mariobris/blog/content/articles/crossplane/crossplane-part-2.md

 I will create a simple S3 bucket to test the setup using the AWS S3 family provider.
 I can find the example manifest <a href="https://github.com/mariobris/crossplane-demo/blob/main/manifests/simple/s3.yaml" target="_blank" rel="noopener noreferrer" style="color:blue;">here</a>.

-**Important:** S3 bucket names must be globally unique.
-Before applying the manifest, I'll open <a href="https://github.com/mariobris/crossplane-demo/blob/main/manifests/simple/s3.yaml" target="_blank" rel="noopener noreferrer" style="color:blue;">manifests/simple/s3.yaml</a> and change the `Name` field of the resource to a unique value that is not already used by anyone else.
+**Important:** S3 bucket names must be globally unique in AWS.
+Before applying the manifest, I'll open <a href="https://github.com/mariobris/crossplane-demo/blob/main/manifests/simple/s3.yaml" target="_blank" rel="noopener noreferrer" style="color:blue;">s3.yaml</a> and change the `Name` field of the resource to a unique value that is not already used by anyone else.

 Apply the manifest:
 ```bash